royfactory/royfactory.github.io/content/posts/cloud/2025-07-18-kubectl-tips-tricks.md

 ---
-categories: ["kubernetes"]
+categories: kubernetes
+image: /img/kubectl-tips-cover.jpg
 date: 2025-07-18
 description: Take your kubectl skills to the next level with these essential productivity tips.
 From command aliases to auto-completion and advanced filtering, these tricks will boost your Kubernetes workflow.
 keywords: kubectl tips, kubectl tricks, kubernetes, k8s, kubectl shortcuts, kubectl automation, kubectl cheat sheet, cli tips
-author: Royfactory
-tags: ["kubernetes", "k8s", "kubectl", "cli", "tips", "devops", "productivity", "kubectl-shortcuts"]
+tags: kubernetes k8s kubectl cli tips devops productivity kubectl-shortcuts
 title: 'kubectl Tips and Tricks: Boost Your Productivity on Kubernetes'
 ShowToc: true
 draft: false
 ---
 # kubectl Tips and Tricks: Boost Your Productivity on Kubernetes

 Once you’re familiar with the basics of `kubectl`, it’s time to work smarter — not harder.